 - 1) All employees are paid biweekly (every two (2) weeks).
-The pay period begins on Sunday at 11:00 PM and ends the following Sunday at 10:59 PM. - 2) Employees will receive their pay every other Thursday and the Clerk of the Court Office will have the paystubs/checks ready by 11:00 AM. - 3) Delivering a paystub/check to anyone other than the payee is prohibited unless the employee has authorized such delivery in writing. - 4) Salary and/or leave advances will not be granted under any circumstance without the approval of the County Administrator.
+The pay period begins on Sunday at 11:00 PM and ends the following Sunday at 10:59 PM. - 2) Employees will receive their pay every other Thursday. - 3) Electronic paystubs, for those signed-up for direct deposit, will be delivered to the email designated by the employee.
+Delivering a paper paystub/check to anyone other than the payee is prohibited unless the employee has authorized such delivery in writing. - 4) Salary and/or leave advances will not be granted under any circumstance without the approval of the County Administrator.